Kamran1819G/Perplexica/docs/LANGUAGE_CONTRIBUTION.md

 - Mentioned in release notes
 - Given credit in the project documentation

-Thank you for helping make Perplexica accessible to users worldwide! 🌍
+Thank you for helping make Perplexify accessible to users worldwide! 🌍

 ---